openstack-archive/sahara/doc/source/horizon/installation.guide.rst

     sudo service apache2 restart

 You can check that service has been started successfully.
-Go to Horizon URL and you'll be able to see :doc:`Savanna pages <\index>` in the Project tab.
+Go to Horizon URL and you'll be able to see Savanna pages in the Project tab.